morpho-org/bundler3/README.md

 Since these functions can typically move user funds, only the bundler should be allowed to call them.
 If a module gets called back (e.g. during a flashloan) and needs to perform more actions, it can use other modules by calling the bundler's ``multicallFromTarget(Call[] calldata bundle)` function.

-## Modules
+## Modules List

-All modules inherit from [`BaseModule`](./src/BaseModule.sol), which provides essential features such as accessing the current initiator address.
+All modules inherit from [`CoreModule`](./src/modules/CoreModule.sol), which provides essential features such as accessing the current initiator address.

 ### [`GeneralModule1`](./src/modules/GeneralModule1.sol)